-Click on the picture below to watch our brand new film about being in care.
+Click on the picture below to watch our film about being in care.

 You may be reading this because you have just been taken into care.
 We are also in care which is why we have written this letter.

 Stay calm.
 The chances are you are in a better place now.
 It is fine to feel scared but hopefully you will soon realise that it is not a bad place at all.

-We’ve made a film for you to watch and we’ve written a guide to help you feel better about coming into care.
+We’ve made a film for you to watch and we’ve helped write some guides to help you feel better about coming into care.

 There was a girl who went into care and hated it and then she realised it was the best for her.
 She got used to the carer and soon felt much happier.